adhiraj-ranjan/instapi/README.md

 Unofficial Instagram Api made in python

-# Documentaion is Under Development
+# pull requests for Documentation are welcomed

 You can get started by importing instagramapi from instapi